 - Commingled Materials aluminum, steel, glass and plastic containers should be collected in appropriate recycling bins.
-Containers should be emptied, kept dry.
+Individual containers should be emptied, kept dry.
 It does not need to be bundled and bagged. - Paper, Magazines, etc. should be placed in appropriate recycling bin. - Corrugated cardboard should be flattened and taken to the trash collection site at each building.

-Recycle bins are located throughout all levels of buildings in order to provide easy and convenient access.
-Questions about recycling on campus should be directed to Custodial Services Manager, Physical Plant, ext.
-1453.
+Recycle bins are located throughout all levels of buildings to provide easy and convenient access.
+Questions about recycling on campus should be directed to Building Services Manager, Physical Plant, ext.
+1726.